openstack-archive/dragonflow/doc/source/specs/port_status_update.rst

 randomly.

 Assuming there are 4 server nodes and 3 compute nodes.
-Base on the previous description, there are 4 topics, that will be subscribed by 4 neturon servers.
+Base on the previous description, there are 4 topics, that will be subscribed by 4 neutron servers.
 Server will update its topic timestamp stored in DF DB which representing its status.
 If a new server node is added to server cluster, it will add a new topic to DF DB, and next time the compute node might publish event to that